PX4/PX4-user_guide/en/config/battery.md

 PX4 implements a current-based load compensation that uses an online estimation of the internal resistance of the battery.
 When a current flows through a battery, the internal resistance causes a voltage drop, reducing the output voltage (measured voltage) of the battery compared to its open-circuit voltage (no-load voltage).
-By estimating the internal resistance the fluctuation in measured voltage under load that occur when using the [basic configuration](#basic_settings) can be compensated.
+By estimating the internal resistance, the fluctuation in measured voltage under load that occurs when using the [basic configuration](#basic_settings) can be compensated.
 This leads to a much more accurate estimation of the remaining capacity.

 ::: info
 To use the load compensation you will still need to set the [basic configuration](#basic_settings).